ciarand/phoenix/README.md

 - Sets up a working PHP environment with 5.3 through 5.5, phpdbg, and composer

+- Installs some essential apps in Debian (Chromium, Spotify, etc.)

 - Replicates these scripts (repo included) to the target machine, installs the latest version of Ansible

-- Installs some essential apps in Debian (Chromium, Spotify, etc.)

 [dotfiles]: /dotfiles

 Wishlist
 --------
 - Better checking for "changed" stuff

-- Better separation of languages - e.g. lua should be its own playbook

 - Quicker git repo checks; making an HTTP request takes too long